aau-claaudia/ailab-docs/docs/glossery.md

 An image is a static, portable file that contains all the components needed to run a piece of software, including the code, runtime, system tools, libraries, and settings.
 It serves as a blueprint for creating containers.

 #### Container
 A container is a runtime instance of an image that is executed and managed by Singularity.
 Containers provide an isolated environment to run applications, ensuring consistency and portability across different systems.
-Read more about containers here.